nodejs/node/GOVERNANCE.md

 items.

 The CTC may invite persons or representatives from certain projects to participate in a non-voting capacity.
+Individuals, including former CTC members, may be given a standing invitation to the CTC meeting as a non-voting participant so that they may assist the CTC in areas where they have particular expertise.

 The moderator is responsible for summarizing the discussion of each agenda item and sending it as a pull request after the meeting.